neurobioinfo/scrnabox/README_HTO.md

 ```

 **To-do**
--For this step we may want to include an option to output a .csv unfiltered expression matrix
+For this step we may want to include an option to output a .csv unfiltered expression matrix

 ---
 Barcode: cell 1, cell 2
 title: Steps of analyzing HTO via scrnabox pipeline